ayse-bayrak/simple-banking/README.md

 ## 5. General Guidelines

-- **Single Responsibility Principle:**
-    - A class should have only one reason to change.
 - **Avoid Magic Numbers:**
     - Instead of hard coded numbers, use named constants.
 - **Null Safety:**